 - Induce relative nutritional deficiencies of vitamin B6.

 - Can change dopamine precursors from a nutrient to a drug as side effect develop.

 - Linked to the increasing death rate among Parkinson’s disease patients.

-- Can make Parkinson’s disease symptoms worse.
+- Can make symptoms of Parkinson’s disease associated nutritional deficiencies worse.

 - Can accelerate fat soluble neurotoxin-induced brain damage.

 - Can cause dopamine depletion with an associated increase in symptoms.